iamstein/OncCombos/README.md

 # OncCombos
-Exploring publicly available oncology combo data
+Exploring publicly available oncology combo data.
+Code and Rmarkdown outputs stored in the pgm directory.

 * Task01 - How to install the PharmacoGx package
 * Task02 - Downloading "sensitivity" datasets (with IC50s).
 As of Feb 1, 2019, it was 1.3 GB